MichaelCurrin/workflow-builder/README.md

 The aim is not to cover all features in GH Actions, but rather to cover the parts that are relevant for my own projects.

+This site is built on Jekyll, but that might change.
+To keep things light, there are not files for local dev, like a config or Gemfile.

 ## License